Carlie Irsay-Gordon: Early life and education

 Irsay-Gordon was born in Dallas, Texas, when her father was attending Southern Methodist University, but moved to Indianapolis at the age of 3.

 She attended Park Tudor School and graduated in 1999.
 She earned her bachelor's degree from Skidmore College in 2005, where she studied religious studies and geoscience.

 She rode competitively until the age of 20, on a horse named London Times.

-Irsay-Gordon began coursework towards a PhD in clinical psychology through Argosy University but did not complete her boards.
+Irsay-Gordon began coursework towards a PsyD in clinical psychology through Argosy University but did not complete her degree.

 Career

 Irsay-Gordon first worked for the Colts in the ticket office and was subsequently involved in the marketing department and the strategies used by the sales team and ticket office.

 Irsay-Gordon has represented the team at ownership meetings since 2004.
-She was made a team vice-president in 2008, while studying for a doctoral degree in clinical psychology.
+She was made a team vice-president in 2008.

-In March 2012, Irsay-Gordon and her sisters, Casey and Kalen, were announced as co-owners of the Colts, with the two younger sisters officially added as vice-presidents.
-Irsay-Gordon's father, Jim Irsay, stated that he intends the team to entirely pass to his daughters.
+In March 2012, Irsay-Gordon and her sisters, Casey Foyt and Kalen Jackson, were announced as co-owners of the Colts, with the two younger sisters officially added as vice-presidents.
+Irsay-Gordon's father, Jim Irsay, stated that he intended the team to entirely pass to his daughters.
 Irsay-Gordon was then named as chair of the Colts in March 2014 shortly after Jim Irsay was arrested and entered a rehabilitation facility for drug use.

 In 2016, Irsay-Gordon joined the NFL Digital Media Committee.
 She continues in a similar capacity into 2024 as a member of the NFL's Media Owned and Operated Committee, which oversees operations of the NFL Network and NFL.com.
 She is also a member of the league's Security and Fan Conduct Committee and on the board of the NFL Player Care Foundation, which provides social services to former players of the NFL.

-She created and oversees the Colts' Tony Dungy Diversity Coaching Fellowship and the Harriet P. Irsay Fellowship for Women in Football programs.
+Irsay-Gordon created and oversees the Colts' Tony Dungy Diversity Coaching Fellowship and the Harriet P. Irsay Fellowship for Women in Football programs.

 Before the COVID-19 pandemic, Irsay-Gordon later recalled that she and her sister Kalen began to plan to focus the Colts' charitable attention on a single initiative, and selected a program on mental health, which became known as Kicking the Stigma.
 This launched in May 2021.